ottotsuma/Melvor-Classes-Species/README.md

 Diamond String
 Upgrade from Bowstring
-50,000 GP + 100 Diamond + 100 Bowstring + 50 Thuum Sheet
+50,000 GP + 100 Diamond + 100 Bowstring + 50 Classes Sheet
-+5% Sheet Thuum drop chance
++5% Sheet Classes drop chance

 Pristine Leather
 Upgrade from Leather
-50,000 GP + 100 Diamond + 100 Leather + 50 Thuum Sheet
+50,000 GP + 100 Diamond + 100 Leather + 50 Classes Sheet
--5% Thuum Interval
+-5% Classes Interval

 Mystic Oil
 Upgrade from Weird Gloop
-50,000 GP + 100 Diamond + 100 Weird Gloop + 50 Thuum Sheet
+50,000 GP + 100 Diamond + 100 Weird Gloop + 50 Classes Sheet
-+1 additional reward roll while training Thuum
++1 additional reward roll while training Classes

-Mystic Oil will roll for rewards an additional time when training the thuum skill.
+Mystic Oil will roll for rewards an additional time when training the classes skill.

 This means if you have Mystic Oil applied, every time you train an teacher, the rewards are rolled an additional time.